aliciasply/InterState-Migration/README.md

 ### Research Questions to Answer:
 * Where are internal migrants in the US coming from?
 Where are they going instead?
 * Why are internal migrants in the US crssing state lines to move?
-* What other push and pull factors affect thid=s phenomenon and How.
+* What other push and pull factors affect this phenomenon and How.

 |         Visualization         | Data Resources |
 |------------------------------------|------------------------------------|